bkacjios/lua-mumble/README.md

 -- Connect to a mumble server
 -- Returns nil and an error string if something went wrong mumble.client, [ String error ] = mumble.connect(String host, Number port, String certificate file path, String key file path)

+-- Main loop that handles all events, ping, and audio processing -- This will block the script until disconnect or SIGINT, so call this *after* you create your hooks mumble.loop()

 -- The client's user
 mumble.user = mumble.client.me